ch264/ch264.github.io/readme.md

 - applying the lightbox to the library with bootstrap lightbox
 - using jQuery to animate the nav bar items to the according sections on the page.
 - finding a balance with all the script tags and CDNs that can were included
+- background image in header should be opacity 0.5 but then H1 and H2 also change opacity

 unfinished: